Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: MacMahon's formula of type

 This barred permutation has weight $q^{1 \cdot 3+3 \cdot 2} t^5 = q^9 t^5$.
 The corresponding permutation $21112211\in S_{(5,3)}$ has $9$ inversions.\\ By the definition of a barred permutation we observe the following: \begin{itemize} \item[(i)] There is no negative integer on the left of the first bar. \item[(ii)] There is at most one negative integer between two bars. \end{itemize} We proceed with inserting negative elements, so we start again with $k$ bars in a line.
 Because of $(i)$ there are $k$ possible positions for each $\bar{i}$ and due to $(ii)$ there is at most one copy of $\bar{i}$ between two bars and on the right of the last bar.
 Thus there are $\binom{k}{j}$ ways to allocate the $\bar{i}$s.
 We fix one possible distribution and determine its weight.
 Constructing the barred permutation in the example above we obtain

-We call a bar additional if it does not immediately follow after a copy of $\bar{i}$ and if it is not the fist bar appearing.
-Clearly, there are $k-j$ of those.
+We call a bar \emph{additional} if it does not immediately follow after a copy of $\bar{i}$ and if it is not the first bar appearing.
+Otherwise we call a bar \emph{nonadditional}.
+Clearly, there are $k-j$ additional bars.
 For instance, the third and the last bar of $|\bar{1}||\bar{1}||\bar{1}$ are additional bars.\\ We divide the weight of the barred permutation into two factors

-where $b_l^{\text{add}}(\beta)$ is the number of additional bars in the $l$th space and $b_l^{\text{non}}(\beta)$ is the number of non-additional bars in the $l$th space of $\beta$.
-With a similar argument as above we describe the weight of the barred permutation in terms of inversions of the corresponding permutation in $S_{(j,k-j)}$: We obtain a multiset permutation $v\in S_{(j,k-j)}$ from a barred permutation $\beta$ by identifying $\bar{1}$ in $\beta$ with $2$ in $v$ and every additional bar with $1$ in $v$.
+where $b_l^{\text{add}}(\beta)$ is the number of additional bars in the $l$th space and $b_l^{\text{non}}(\beta)$ is the number of nonadditional bars in the $l$th space of $\beta$.
+With a similar argument as above we describe the weight of the barred permutation in terms of inversions of the corresponding permutation in $S_{(j,k-j)}$: we obtain a multiset permutation $v\in S_{(j,k-j)}$ from a barred permutation $\beta$ by identifying $\bar{1}$ in $\beta$ with $2$ in $v$ and every additional bar with $1$ in $v$.
 Then